devskale/imager/README.md

 - `-c, --crop`: Enable autocropping.
 - `-r, --resize AxB`: Resize the image to fit within AxB pixels, maintaining aspect ratio.
 - `-p, --padding PIXELS`: Add PIXELS number of padding around the image.
 The final image size stays as specified in `-r AxB`.
+- `-bg, --background BACKGROUND`: Add a background to the image.
+Accepts color names, hex codes, or paths to image files.

 ## Example
 To process images by removing the background, autocropping, resizing to 800x600 pixels, and adding 10 pixels of padding: